netherby/bakewrangler-doc/quickstart.rst

    targets).
    |br|

-3. **Pass:** selects the type of data you want to bake.
+3. **Group & Pass:** selects the type of data you want to bake.
 Some passes will display additional options below them when selected.
-In the example picture the '*Normal*' pass has the extra choices of normal space and which direction is mapped to the three color channels.
+In the example picture the '*Albedo*' pass in the '*PBR*' group has no additional options.
    |br|

 4. **Image Path:** selects where the baked image will be saved.
 Relative locations are